http4k/http4k/README.md

     * API design allows for simple customization of underying backend.
     * **Native Friendly** Several of these backends can be compiled with **GraalVM** and **Quarkus** with zero configuration.
 * [Serverless:](https://http4k.org/guide/modules/serverless)
-    * AWS: Implement a single Factory method, then upload your [http4k] applications to AWS Lambda to be called from API Gateway.
+    * AWS: Implement a single Factory method, then upload your [http4k] applications to AWS Lambda to be called from API Gateway/AppLoadBalancer.
     * Google Cloud Functions: Implement a single Factory method, then upload your [http4k] applications to Google Cloud Functions with `GCloud`.
     * Apache OpenWhisk: Implement a single Factory method, then upload your [http4k] applications to Google Cloud Functions with `GCloud`.
 * [Contracts:](https://http4k.org/guide/modules/contracts)